cisco/mindmeld/source/userguide/parser.rst

 Figure out whether your app needs a parser
 ------------------------------------------

-Your Workbench app needs a language parser only if **both** the conditions in the table below are true.
+Your MindMeld app needs a language parser only if **both** the conditions in the table below are true.

  +--------------+------------------------------------------------------------------------------------+
  | Condition #1 | The app has one or more :term:`dependent (child) <dependent / child>`              |